• Skip to primary navigation

 Minimum Age Requirement: 13 years old

-Potential Earnings: $25- $100 per month
+Potential Earnings: $25 – $100 a month

 How To Start: Get A Free Account

-Swagbucks is one of our favorite sites as there are so many different ways that you can make money on the site.
+Swagbucks is one of our favorite sites, as there are so many different ways that you can make money on the site.

 I loved Swagbucks as a college kid because I could use my SB points on gift cards, especially for Amazon or Target gift cards.
-But you can also get easy PayPal cash with your points.

 Start sharing your opinion, earn points, and cash them out for free gift cards or cash today.
 Claim your FREE $10 sign-up bonus now!